cdac2025/Geo-Intelligent-Vehicle-Accident-Alert-System/README.md

    - Wi-Fi/Bluetooth libraries for ESP32.

 2. **Configure Cloud Services**:
-   - Set up a cloud service (e.g., Firebase or AWS) to receive alerts and data.
+   - Set up a cloud service (e.g., Firebase or AWS or BlynkIoT) to receive alerts and data.
    - Obtain necessary API keys and configure communication in the code.

 3. **Upload Firmware**: